-Buchinsky enlisted in the United States Army Air Forces in 1943, serving as an aircraft gunner in the 760th Flexible Gunnery Training Squadron.
-In 1945 he became a Superfortress crewman with the 39th Bombardment Group, based on Guam, and was assigned to a B-29 bomber, flying on 25 missions.
-Eventually he was awarded a Purple Heart for wounds received during his service and left the military in 1946.
+Buchinsky enlisted in the U.S. Army Air Forces in 1943, serving as an aircraft gunner in the 760th Flexible Gunnery Training Squadron.
+In 1945, he became a Superfortress crewman with the 39th Bombardment Group, based on Guam, and was assigned to a B-29 bomber, flying on 25 missions.
+He eventually was awarded a Purple Heart for wounds received during his service and left the military in 1946.

 Related: Get complete military-to-civilian transition support at the Transition Center.